blackboard-learn/moodle-plagiarism_safeassign/README.md

 # SafeAssign plagiarism plugin

-The SafeAssign plagiarism plugin (plagiarism_safeassign) provides settings and integration that enable the usage of SafeAssign with moodle assignments.
+The [SafeAssign](http://www.blackboard.com/safeassign/index.html) plagiarism plugin (plagiarism_safeassign) provides
+settings and integration that enable the usage of SafeAssign with Moodle assignments.
 SafeAssign compares submitted assignments against a set of sources to identify areas of overlap between the submitted assignment and existing works.

 ## Installation